akhan-msft/aks-day2/docs/modules/Module2/managed-grafana.md

 - Provides interactive visualizations and analytics.
 Allows for customization and sharing within the organization.
-Supports a variety of panels such as graphs, charts, tables, etc.
+Supports a variety of panels such as graphs, charts, tables, etc. Azure Managed Grafana **creates** default dashboards that can be used out of the box for your AKS clusters

 ### Data Sources

-- Offers integration with various data sources including Azure Monitor, Prometheus, and a number of popular data sources. note:
+- Offers integration with various data sources including Azure Monitor, Prometheus, and a number of popular data sources. note: Azure Managed Grafana creates default data sources for managed Prometheus instance as well as some Azure Monitor sata sources.

 ### Azure AD Integration

 - Enables seamless integration with Azure Active Directory for authentication and user management.
 Supports Single Sign-On (SSO) for a unified access experience across Azure services.
 Provides role-based access control (RBAC) for detailed permissions and security.

 ### Alerting